braillerap/BuildAccessBrailleRAPDebian13/README.md

 # BuildAccessBrailleRAPDebian13
-A docker configuration to build AccessBrailleRAP for Debian 13 base os
+A docker configuration to build AccessBrailleRAP for Debian 13 based os

 # usage